aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/02-permissions.md

 ```

+Here, the permission oracle will only allow the call the `_date` specified in the constructor has passed.

 #### Oracle 3: Using Curated Registries

 In another use-case, we might want to make sure that the `sendCoins` function can only be called by real humans to prevent sybil attacks.
-For this, let's say we use the [Proof of Humanity](https://www.proofofhumanity.id/) registry providing a curated list of humans:
+For this, let's say we use the [Proof of Humanity (PoH)](https://www.proofofhumanity.id/) registry providing a curated list of humans:

 ```solidity title="IProofOfHumanity.sol"
 interface IProofOfHumanity {